Your build is a terminal.

 Powered by cd.pico.sh

 ci.pico.sh runs on cd.pico.sh: our SSH VM service on hardware we own.
-Not AWS.
-Not GCP.
-Not a cloud provider.

 The same platform that runs your CI runs your apps.